Cape Leeuwin water wheel

+The remnant structure was added to the Western Australia Heritage Register on 14 May 2002.

+History

 The water wheel was constructed in 1895 by the contractor building the Cape Leeuwin lighthouse, the partnership of Maurice Davies and John Wishart.
 Water to power the wheel was taken from a freshwater spring in a wetland about 330 m away.
 The overshot water wheel had a maximum speed of "over 30 revolutions per minute", and drove a pumping arrangement—known as a "Douglas force pump"—that included a hydraulic ram, which, in turn, pumped some of the water via a small pipeline to the site of the lighthouse.
 The design of the water wheel is unusual in that tail water is restrained by an overflowing reservoir, and part of the tail water is diverted to the pipeline.
 Originally, the piped water was used to make mortar during the construction of the lighthouse.
 It was later used as a domestic water supply for those living in the cottages at the lighthouse.
 The water was pumped into an elevated storage tank, 15 ft above ground level.